 Just like a forgotten signature, submitting an incorrect fee with your immigration application can cause it to be immediately rejected.
-There’s two things to keep in mind when preparing your government fee.
+There are two things to keep in mind when preparing your government fee.

 If you’re applying to renew or extend your immigration benefit, be sure to apply before your current status expires.

 Immigration applications sometimes take months or even years to process.
 Losing your status while your application is pending could result in you having no legal immigration status for a period of time.
-It’s illegal to be living in the U.S. without a valid immigration status and the longer you do it, the more penalties there are.
+It’s illegal to be living in the U.S. without valid immigration status.
+And the longer you do it, the more penalties there are.

 When the USCIS is reviewing your immigration application, they check your criminal record.
-You should be aware of all crimes you committed—from traffic violations to drug offenses.
+You should be aware of all the crimes you committed—from traffic violations to drug offenses.

 Even minor crimes can affect whether or not your immigration application is approved.
 That’s why it’s important to know what’s on your record before you file.

 You can easily request a copy of your criminal record from the FBI before you apply.
-All you need is a set of your fingerprints, the $18 application fee and the FBI form.
-You can get your fingerprints taken at your local police station or check for private companies in your area that provide this service.
+All you need is a set of fingerprints, the $18 application fee, and the FBI form.
+You can get your fingerprints taken at your local police station or check with private companies in the area that provide this service.
 Visit www.fbi.gov to get an application.
 It takes about 30 days to process.

 If you do have a criminal record, it’s always a good idea to have it reviewed by an immigration attorney.
 They can advise you on how best to answer questions on the immigration application and what to do if the USCIS asks more questions about your crimes.

 Unfortunately, immigration scams are a real and prevalent problem.
 Immigration scams cost people hundreds or even thousands of dollars and can sometimes have huge consequences like deportation.